k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Perform the following step in order to use the **PostgreSQL** DB as the Fabric system DB:
   - Open Fabric’s **config.ini** file and edit the **[system_db]** section’s attributes, including the SYSTEM_DB_DATABASE attribute, to be aligned with the **POSTGRESQL_ADMIN** DB interface.
 - Set the **CREATE_TDMDB** Global in the TDM LU to **true**.
-- Optional: Edit the **TDMDB_SCHEMA** shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
+- Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then Edit the **TDMDB_SCHEMA** shared Global.
 Restart Fabric after updating this Global.
 - Deploy the TDM LU.
 This deployment creates the TDM DB and the k2masking schema.
-Note that the k2masking schema can also be created by running the **masking-create-cache-table.flow** from the Broadway examples.
+Note that the k2masking schema can also be created by running the **masking-create-cache-table.flow** from the Broadway Examples.
 - After the TDM DB is created, set the **CREATE_TDMDB** Global in the TDM LU back to **false**.

 ### K2view Cloud Development Environment Installation